AppStateESS/counseling/docs/Setup.md

 The Counseling module (which I will refer to as "counseling" below) has the following server LAMP requirements:
 * Linux/Unix
-* Apache web server (or Nginx which is what we now use)
+* Apache or Nginx web server
 * PHP 7.0 or higher
 * MySQL/MariaDB.
-It should work with PostGreSQL but I haven't tested it.
+It should work with PostgreSQL but I haven't tested it.

 You will also need to install the Canopy content management system.